 It’s a crazy social scene they have here especially in Nimman.
 Instead of people going to the pubs after work or what have you, the alcohol stores here usually have a sitting area out the front of a rooftop seating area to drink.
 It’s a really cool vibe, a lot of expats and locals go to drink there until around 12 pm!
 Also near Zoe’s is packed full of tourists if that’s what you after in the old city.

 Note: With the new law effective Jan 2015, no alcohol can be sold after midnight so everything dies down after 12.
 There are a few more expensive clubs that open past 12 but not many.

-Finally you have Song Thaew’s which are pick up trucks, converted into people movers with 2 bench seats along the back and a roof.
-These are like shared busses or taxis where you just wave one down, tell them where you are going and they will tell you how much.
+Finally, you have Song Thaew’s which are pick up trucks, converted into people movers with 2 bench seats along the back and a roof.
+These are like shared buses or taxis where you just wave one down, tell them where you are going and they will tell you how much.
 They are very cost effective, usually costing around 20-50 baht your everyday needs.
 The only problem is if you can’t speak Thai, telling them where you want to go.
-The best thing to do is learn some land mark names around the area you’re in (the north gate, Chiang Mai gate, etc) so they can understand the area you’re going to.
+The best thing to do is learn some landmark names around the area you’re in (the north gate, Chiang Mai gate, etc) so they can understand the area you’re going to.

 Everyone loves massages.
 In Chiang Mai you will find massages in less populated areas or side streets for about 150 baht per hour and in populated areas, between 200-300 baht per hour.
 I have also heard roomers about the ‘bath and shower’ massages around the area for 1300-1600 baht but as there aren’t many around, they get used a lot of if you catch my drift.
 I personally haven’t been so I can’t recommend any.